faosorios/fastmatrix/README.md

 Latest release (September 18, 2020) of **fastmatrix** package have implemented the following functions:
 * Array multiplication (see for instance, Appendix A of Wei, 1998).
+* C version of the Kronecker product which is slightly faster than the built in R base.
 * Column-equilibration for rectangular matrices.
+* Covariance matrix estimation using the Mean Square Successive (MSSD) method.
+* Estimation of the weighted mean and covariance matrix using an online algorithm (Clarke, 1971).
 * Fast computation of Hadamard product using unrolled loops.
 * Inner products and norms for matrices.
 * Interface to C code callable by another C code from other R packages.